August 29, 2023

-- If you are helping to educate your child at home, remember to give them recesses throughout the day and take the opportunity to move yourself as well.
-You could put on music and dance with your child, play Twister, go outside and play a game, play catch or lead them through some calisthenics.
+- If you are helping to educate your child at home, remember to give them recess throughout the day and take the opportunity to move yourself as well.
+You could put on music and dance with your child, play Twister, go outside and play a game, play catch, or lead them through some calisthenics.
 Use those active video games that they have at home to shake things up.
-These active breaks will help your child get out some pent-up energy, stay physically healthy and refresh both of your focus to continue the academic work.
+These active breaks will help your child get out some pent-up energy, stay physically healthy, and refresh both of your focus to continue the academic work.

 - Consider using a standing desk or improvising one with a high table or stacked books.
 Alternating between sitting and standing can reduce sedentary time.

 Remember that consistency is key.
 Remember to find activities you enjoy and mix them up to prevent boredom.
 Ultimately, the goal is to create a balanced routine that supports work productivity and physical health.